aiidateam/aiida-core/docs/source/howto/installation.rst

 This will launch 100 ``ArithmeticAddCalculation`` jobs on the localhost and record the time until completion.

-Below is the output of a run using AiiDA v1.6.9 with a single daemon worker on a machine with a AMD Ryzen 5 3600 6-Core processor, with all services (RabbitMQ and PostgreSQL running on the same machine):
+Below is the output for running 100 ``ArithmeticAddCalculation``s with a single daemon worker on one core of an AMD Ryzen 5 3600 6-Core processor, using AiiDA v1.6.9, and RabbitMQ and PostgreSQL running on the same machine:

 .. code:: console